-Last Updated on January 29, 2024 by Chase Manhattan
+Last Updated on November 30, 2024 by Nate Schnell

 Car battery corrosion is a common issue that can cause your vehicle to malfunction or even fail to start.
 Corrosion occurs when the sulfuric acid in the battery reacts with the lead terminals and produces lead sulfate, which can build up and cause a layer of corrosion to form.
 It’s important to clean the corrosion off your car battery as soon as possible to prevent further damage and ensure that your vehicle runs smoothly.